DLC-native · Bitcoin-family chains · On-chain enforcement

 What wallets work?

-BTC/FB: UniSat, OKX.
-LTC: Litescribe.
-BEL: Nintondo in-browser, or connect external bel1p… and use psbt-signer/signer.py (network bel).
+BTC/FB: UniSat, OKX, or external bc1p… + signer.py.
+LTC: Litescribe in-browser, or connect external ltc1p… + signer.py (network ltc).
+BEL: Nintondo in-browser, or connect external bel1p… (network bel).
 DGB / Groestlcoin (GRS): external Taproot + same tool (networks dgb, grs).
 Derive addresses: python3 signer.py derive-bel, derive-grs, derive-dgb, derive-ltc.

 Open source